Compensation and Restitution to the Victim: Justice to Victims

 The victim should not be forgotten while administering justice.
 The victim would remain forgotten in the criminal justice system if despite Legislature having gone so far as to enact specific provisions relating to victim compensation, Courts choose to ignore the provisions altogether and do not even apply their mind to the question of compensation.
 It follows that unless Section 357 is read to confer an obligation on Courts to apply their mind to the question of compensation, it would defeat the very object behind the introduction of the provision.
 Victims should fairly be compensated for the injury caused by the act of the offender.
 This would prove to be an effective means to attain the ends of justice.

 The Courts should be empowered to impose compensation even in cases where the fine does not form part of the sentence.
 The discretionary power of the Court should be converted into a legal mandate requiring it in all suitable cases to pass compensation orders and when it decides not to do so it may be made obligatory to record reasons for doing so.
-The victim of an offense should be legally allowed to intervene in the criminal proceeding against the offender to claim compensation for loss or injury.
+The victim of an offence should be legally allowed to intervene in the criminal proceeding against the offender to claim compensation for loss or injury.
 Such a provision will certainly enhance the use of statutory provisions to compensate victims of crime.

 - Law Commission of India, 42nd Report, 1971